co-opeer/Hydra_binary_recognition_model/README.md

 # CNN binary classifier for hand recognition

+Binary CNN (Convolutional Neural Network) classifier designed to distinguish between images (cats and dogs as an example).

 ## How to use

 1. Create new virtual environment using ```python -m venv venv_name```(run this command in the project directory)